OCHOLA-EDDYPHIL/sasayaku/README.md

 ## Usage

-1. Register or log in with your Firebase account.
+1. Register or log in with your email account.
 2. Start a new chat or continue an existing conversation.
 3. Send and receive messages in real-time.
 4. Delete messages if needed.